Appley Bridge railway station: History

 A Greater Manchester Council landfill site and transfer terminal was formerly located a short distance west of the station, served by a siding connection from the up (eastbound) line.
 This received regular trainloads of domestic waste from terminals in and around Manchester from the early 1980s until 1995, when the site reached capacity and was closed.
 The defunct siding is still intact and is visible from passing trains.

 Facilities

 The station is unstaffed, but there is a ticket machine provided to allow passengers to buy prior to travel or collect pre-paid tickets.
 Train running information can be obtained by phone and timetable posters.
 There is step-free access to both platforms from the nearby road bridge via ramps.

 Services

 On Monday to Saturday, there are two trains an hour westbound to Southport and eastbound to Wigan.
-Beyond here, services run via to either via Manchester Victoria or (services beyond there towards Manchester Piccadilly and points south ended at the winter 2022 timetable change).
+Beyond here, services run via to either via Manchester Victoria or (services beyond there towards and points south ended at the winter 2022 timetable change).

 On Sundays, there is an hourly service to Southport and Blackburn via and Manchester Victoria.